FourThievesVinegar/solderless-microlab/docs/assembly.md

       1. Install drivers (optional)
       1. Install the drivers for the touchscreen, if using.
       1. Follow instructions from the touchscreen manufacturer.
       1. NOTE: The touch screen is primarily used for mobility and portability.
 The program can also be run on a regular monitor connected via HDMI, as well as a USB Keyboard and mouse.
-Users familiar with networking may also choose to run the lab “headless”, and connect across a wireless network without a monitor or USB input devices.
+Users familiar with networking may also choose to run the lab “headless”, and connect across a network without a monitor or USB input devices.
    1. Installing [Microlab Software] without image use.
       1. This is for advanced users who wish to install the software manually, rather than starting from a clean OS install.
       1. Ubuntu is the recommended OS for this use